Patient Engagement Programme - Kent and Medway Medical School

 These activities usually take place during a teaching session to support the learning topic and development of students’ skills:

-• History Taking- students will take your medical history by asking you a series of questions.
+• History Taking- students will take a medical history by asking a series of questions.

-• Patient Narrative- you give an informal talk about your lived experience as a patient sometimes with a question-and-answer time, and/or group discussion.
+• Patient Narrative- Patient Educator gives an informal talk or is interviewed about their lived experience as a patient and or carer with a question-and-answer time, and/or group discussion.

 • Physical Examination- students have the opportunity to practise physical examination of a particular medical condition (i.e. listening to heart murmurs), under the supervision of a clinical tutor.